 That is not a criticism.
 Rutter gets very inventive at depicting Day Of The Stranger’s bizarre events.
 The results are frequently much more effective than CGI or other techniques would have been.
 And there are some truly strange visions to be had in the film’s last half.
 The first half of the film is merely strange.
 The second is like something from one of Carlos Castaneda’s books.

 Depending on how much you like this kind of surrealism, (and what substances you might have ingested), Day Of The Stranger will either be a fascinating bit of metaphysical cinema or a pretentious filmic wank.

-Speaking for myself I found it enjoyably weird.
+Speaking for myself, I found it enjoyably weird.
 A lot of its attempts to be profound were lost on me, but I still enjoyed Day Of The Stranger.
 It’s the kind of indie film we don’t see enough of.
 Something different, not just a mainstream film done on the cheap.
 It’s also worth mentioning two other British independent directors show up in the cast.
 Bazz Hancher (White Goods) and Richard Rowbotham (Lonnie Knutsengripper: Man, Myth, and Movies).
-Rutter is apparently returning the favor and has a part in Hancher’s upcoming giallo Hate Little Rabbit.
+Rutter is apparently returning the favour and has a part in Hancher’s upcoming giallo Hate Little Rabbit.